Playing Rules

 3. A team must have 5 players to start a game.
 Players who arrive late may be added to the roster and may enter the game at a dead-ball situation.

 4. Team rosters will be formed based on the players who compete in the team’s first regular season game (sign-in at the facility on the night of the game).
 Additions may be made to the roster at any time throughout the season and during the playoffs (until championship day).
 New players will become part of a team’s roster when they sign-in at a subsequent game.
-No player may participate on more than one team, unless their second team is a co-rec team.
+No player may participate on more than one team, unless their second team is a co-ed team.

 III.
 EQUIPMENT & PLAYING FIELD